AbigailVincent/codepathAI-project1/README.md

      - What your final chunk count was across all documents -->

 **Chunk size:**
+ Each line/paragraph is kept as its own chunk (approximately 50–150 characters).
 **Overlap:**
+None — documents are short enough that each sentence stands alone.

 **Why these choices fit your documents:**
+Reasoning: The source documents are short student reviews, typically 3–5 sentences each.
+Each sentence covers a distinct topic (exams, homework, office hours, lectures).
+Keeping sentences as individual chunks.
 **Final chunk count:**

 ---